 Use of the College Board ACT Concordance Tables

 It is very difficult to relate or compare the ACT and SAT scores.
 This is because, the ACT measures your knowledge, reading and higher-order thinking skills related to high school syllabus in English, science, mathematics subjects, whereas the SAT evaluates your writing, reading and mathematical reasoning skills that are intensely related to the high school curriculum.

 Since the ACT and SAT contents cannot be compared, it is very challenging to compare the scores of these two tests.
 Hence, it is better to understand and use the ACT and SAT scores separately.
 However, all the colleges/universities or educational institutions cannot maintain separate systems for comparing the ACT and SAT scores of different students during their admission process.
-Therefore, the educational institutions use the College Board ACT concordance tables to find a comparable score to evaluate an individual student performance, if they do not have a separate ACT and SAT scores comparison system.
+Therefore, the educational institutions use the concordance tables to find a comparable score to evaluate an individual student's performance, if they do not have a separate ACT and SAT scores comparison system.
 The institutions assess the contents and scores of both the tests carefully when using these tables for making course admission decisions.

 To refer to the concordance tables of College Board and ACT , visit the website: http://www.act.org/aap/concordance/.
 To know more details on what the concordance tables indicate and how to use the tables, visit the website: http://professionals.collegeboard.com/data-reports-research/sat/sat-act.